 If you have to have storage under the bed, stick to soft sleep related items like linens, pillows, and towels.
 You definitely want to avoid anything that is emotionally charged.
 But it’s also helpful to find a new home for active items like shoes, luggage, and books.
 Store that stuff somewhere else!

 The type of bed is also helpful to look at in this case.
 Make sure there’s actually some space under the bed, and the frame is not all the way to the ground.
 Again, we want the energy to be able to flow around you freely.

 04 of 05

 There are a few things to consider for the feng shui of the mattress.
 First, let’s talk about the size.
-Twin size beds are ok for children, but not recommended for adults that want to have a partnership.
-Full and Queen size beds are fine.
-King sized mattresses are okay, however it may feel like you’re miles away from your partner.
+Twin size beds are fine for children, but not recommended for adults that want to have a partnership.
+Full- and queen-sized beds are fine.
+King-sized mattresses are okay, however, it may feel like you’re miles away from your partner.

 05 of 05

 There’s a few feng shui considerations for your bed linens such as material and color.
-The best option is to always have non-toxic and organic materials around you while you’re sleeping.
+The best option is to always have organic materials around you while you’re sleeping.
 This includes your bed linens (and also your mattress, sleeping clothes, cleaning products, etc).
-While you’re asleep you spend many hours in bed receptive to the energetics of everything around you (including the textiles!).
-In addition, your skin is your largest organ and absorbs any toxins that are off gassing while you’re asleep.

 Color-wise, you can tap into the five elements to see what colors support you at the moment.
 And have fun with it, change it up as you change.